StevenBlack/vocab/readme.md

 ### phenology
-Not to be confused with phrenology; that's the study of the skull as an indicator of mental characteristics.
-Phenology is the study of the role of climate in annually recurring natural phenomena, such as bird migration, animal hibernation, plant flowerings and so forth.
+The study of the role of climate in annually recurring natural phenomena, such as bird migration, animal hibernation, plant flowerings and so forth.

 ### philipic